YuriSizuku/demo-SdlFramework/README.md

 ## 2. build

 I use cmake to build the demo.
 Integrated graphic card might have some problems with Opengl ES.
+See them in /script in detail.

 ### (1) Windows MSVC